coder/coder/docs/about/architecture.md

 #### Components

-This architecture consists of a single load balancer, several _Coder Server_ replicas, and _Coder workspaces_ deployed in the same region.
+This architecture consists of a single load balancer, several _coderd_ replicas, and _Coder workspaces_ deployed in the same region.

 ##### Workload resources

-- Use Terraform to deploy at least one **Coder Server Replica** per availability zone with _Coder Server_ instances and provisioners.
+- Deploy at least one _coderd_ replica per availability zone with _coderd_ instances and provisioners.
 High availability is recommended but not essential for small deployments.
 - Single replica deployment is a special case that can address a tiny/small/proof-of-concept installation on a single virtual machine.
 If you are serving more than 100 users/workspaces, you should add more replicas.